ziqi23/Zotion/README.md

 ## Overview

 Zotion is a full-stack clone of the productivity application Notion.
-Check out the [live site](notion-aa-clone.herokuapp.com)!
+Check out the <a href="notion-aa-clone.herokuapp.com">live site</a>!

 In this application, a user can:
 - Create and edit pages with dynamic content.